qiskit-community/qiskit-js/packages/qiskit-devs/README.md

 # QISKit for developers

 :atom_symbol: Quantum Information Software Kit Quantum Information algorithms for developers.
-The idea is t
+The idea is to hide all quantum mechanics complexity exposing only the upper layer.

 Please visit the [main repository](https://github.com/QISKit/qiskit-sdk-js) of the project to know about the rest of the tools.